Achievable logoAchievable logo

 Post-registration obligations

-Initial registration of a broker-dealer (or any other person) is just the beginning of regulatory compliance.
-To maintain their effective registration status, broker-dealers have a long list of obligations they must fulfill.
-There are multiple layers to these rules, and this is the first layer mentioned in the Uniform Securities Act (USA):
+Initial registration of a broker-dealer (or any other person) is only the starting point for regulatory compliance.
+To keep a registration effective, broker-dealers must meet ongoing obligations.
+One of the first obligations listed in the Uniform Securities Act (USA) is recordkeeping:

 “Every registered broker-dealer… shall make and keep such accounts, correspondence, memoranda, papers, books, and other records as the [Administrator] prescribes by rule or order”